 - January 6, 2020

-SAN FRANCISCO — If you’ve been injured in an accident, you could be owed damages for pain and suffering, along with future loss of earnings.
+If you’ve been injured in an accident, you could be owed damages for pain and suffering, along with future loss of earnings.
 Many victims of accidents (which include car accidents, medical injuries, slips, trips, and falls) are not aware that they can collect future loss of earnings when filing a personal injury claim.
-Often called “impairment of earning power” or “loss of future earning capacity,” a Bay Area personal injury lawyer says you can claim damages for future loss of earnings if the aftereffects of a car accident hinder your future ability to make a living.
+Often called “impairment of earning power” or “loss of future earning capacity,” a personal injury lawyer says you can claim damages for future loss of earnings if the aftereffects of a car accident hinder your future ability to make a living.
 If your working ability is even partially affected, you’re entitled to damages to compensate for that reduction in your earning capacity.

 How is Future Loss of Earnings Calculated?

 Future loss of earnings is calculated based on an individual’s earning potential, not on their wages received before the accident.
-A personal injury lawyer in San Francisco says a judge or jury can estimate the difference in earning capacity that an person could potentially make against what they can now earn with their injuries.
+A personal injury lawyer says a judge or jury can estimate the difference in earning capacity that an person could potentially make against what they can now earn with their injuries.
 Whether that person is currently working or not is irrelevant.
 The judge analyzes the differences between what they would’ve been capable of earning if the accident had not happened, against what their earning potential is after the accident.

 The plaintiff (injured party) doesn’t need to be immobilized entirely as a result of the accident that led to their personal injury claim to collect future loss of earnings.
 The extent of their injuries don’t reduce or cancel their request for future loss of earnings.
 However, in the event that the court believes the injured party had pre-existing conditions or had somehow contributed to worsening their injury, the award might be revoked or reduced.